sakthiRathinam/sakthiRathinam/README.md

 ## I'm a Full Stack Engineer,Freelancer, and Devops!!

 - 🌱 I’m currently learning everything that is somehow related to backend
-- 👯 I’m looking to collaborate in projects that was out of my comfort zone
+- 👯 I’m looking to collaborate in projects that is out of my comfort zone
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
-- 🔭 I currently working on my own project clinto: [Product Launching Soon!][check]!

 ### Connect with me: